Introduction: Open Source Turtle Robot (OSTR)

 - Insert pen in holder with servo arm straight up.

-- Ensure pen does not touch paper in this position.
+- Ensure the pen is just barely above the paper in this position.

-- If the pen binds in the shaft, us a file to remove any roughness and increase the bore diameter.
+- If the pen binds in the shaft, us a file to remove any roughness.

 Draw a square: